20 Practical Coding Tips to Master Excel VBA

 Range(“A1:A10”).Orientation = xlHorizontal

-4. Try to Master Basic Syntax
+Tip 4 – Master Basic Syntax

-5. Use Immediate Window
+Tip 5 – Use the Immediate Window

 Use immediate window VBA tips

-The syntax for adding input boxes is
+The syntax for adding input boxes is:

-myValue = InputBox(“Give me some input”), as shown in the image below.
+myValue = InputBox(“Give me some input”).

-Here is an example of a function.
+Here is an example of a UDF that calculates the area of a rectangle:

 Function Area(Length, Width)